[Originally published on Shifting Grounds]

 Those on the left have often been sympathetic to a technocratic ideal.
 Informed by a lingering Marxist notion of false-consciousness, the people must, in the inimitable words of Rousseau, be ‘forced to be free’ by those who know better.
 If only the public knew the reality of immigration, as Hasan and Hattersley do, then they would surely agree with them, no?
 Well, as you might guess, not so much.
 As Hasan notes, 46% of people would still disagree with him on the broad sweeps of immigration policy, even once they had the fuller picture.
 It seems reality does not beget consensus.

 The complexity of society and of economics makes public understanding of policies increasingly difficult.
 Very few people, me included, could explain with any conviction how global economies operate – the knowledge and dedication required is just too great for most to bother.
-That doesn’t mean that we should surrender these spheres to the experts.
+That doesn’t mean that we should surrender these spheres altogether.
 Nor does an imprecise knowledge of demographic trends and statistics debar someone from debate.

 Do I think that immigration should be cut to zero?
 No. Do I think paedophiles should be hanged?
 No. Do I confuse William Hague with Ross Kemp?
 On occasion, yes.
 But my idiosyncratic views and variable ignorance give me no cause to renounce democracy when the two are in conflict.
 I have a personal obligation to be as well-informed as possible, but failing to fulfil this duty does not mean that I forgo my political right to hold opinions, express them in the public sphere and act on them at the ballot box.